 Keep in mind that user IDs are associated with browsers or devices, not people.
-If a person uses multiple devices, such as a phone, a tablet, and two different browsers on a laptop, each device or browser is identified separately (learn more about cross-device conversions).
+If a person uses multiple devices, such as a phone, a tablet, and two different browsers on a laptop, each device or browser is identified separately.
 Similarly, if people share a computer or a device, a single user ID might represent multiple people.
 So if someone views your ad in Chrome, then visits your website in Firefox, Floodlight will have no way of associating the ad impression with the visit to the Floodlight page, even though both events took place on the same computer.

 Due to differences in cookie and device ID settings, advertisers may see fluctuations in delivery and performance when cookies or device ID are unavailable.